Tim Anderson Player Props: White Sox vs. Pirates

-After going 1-for-5 with two RBI in his last game, Tim Anderson and the Chicago White Sox take on the Pittsburgh Pirates (who will start Rich Hill) at 4:12 PM ET on Friday.
+After going 4-for-5 with two doubles in his last game, Tim Anderson and the Chicago White Sox face the Pittsburgh Pirates (who will start Vince Velasquez) at 6:35 PM ET on Saturday.

-He had a one-hit performance in his most recent game (1-for-5) against the Giants.
+He racked up two extra-base hits in his last appearance (4-for-5 with two doubles) against the Pirates.

 Tim Anderson Game Info & Props vs. the Pirates